Review by Michael F. Bishop

 More far-fetched is a wholly invented scene late in the film when Churchill improbably descends into the Underground and asks the working-class people around him whether they think England should keep fighting on.
 This sentimental diversion has its amusing moments, but the film would have been even better without it.
 What can be said in its defense is that it foreshadows Churchill’s real-life interactions with the working classes later in the war, as he visited their bombed neighborhoods and wept at their courage in the face of misfortune.
 And it is the case that many working class people were stauncher in their resistance to Hitler than some of their supposed social betters.

-Darkest Hour is a triumph; an entertaining and substantive film that celebrates human greatness and glories in the power of the English language.
-Its popular and critical success, for which Churchillians should devoutly wish, would encourage legions of new admirers to learn more about the man who A. J. P. Taylor called “the saviour of his country.”
+Darkest Hour is a triumph, an entertaining and substantive film that celebrates human greatness and glories in the power of the English language.
+Its popular and critical success, for which Churchillians should devoutly wish, would encourage legions of new admirers to learn more about the man whom A. J. P. Taylor called “the saviour of his country.”